 How to apply

 You can obtain an application for a Building/Development Permit at the Municipal Office in Guysborough or by calling 902-533-3705 extension 235.
-You can also obtain a list of qualified persons for design of an on-site sewer system as well as a Department of Transportation application for driveway access at the Municipal Office.

 We also need to see building plans of your proposed building.
 They do not have to be drawn by a professional, however they have to show a floor plan and have enough detail to make sure the plan complies with the Building Code.
 Plans prepared by architects or engineers are required for larger projects such as commercial and industrial buildings and residential buildings over three stories in height.